 In most complaints, consumers allege that First Financial Asset Management violated their rights under the Fair Debt Collection Practices Act (FDCPA).

-Do you have experience with First Financial Asset Management?
+Do you have experience dealing with debt collectors?
 Leave your tips in the comments section below.